liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/gogo-shell-command.markdown

 [TOC levels=1-4]

 The Gogo Shell Command sample demonstrates adding a custom command to
-@product@'s Gogo shell environment.
-All @product@ installations have a Gogo shell environment, which lets system administrators interact with @product@'s module framework on a local server machine.
+@sharepoint@'s Gogo shell environment.
+All @sharepoint@ installations have a Gogo shell environment, which lets system administrators interact with @sharepoint@'s module framework on a local server machine.

 This example adds a new custom Gogo shell command called `usercount` under the `blade` scope.
-It prints out the number of registered users on your @product@ installation.
+It prints out the number of registered users on your @sharepoint@ installation.

 To test this sample, follow the instructions below:

-1. Start a @product@ installation.
+1. Start a @sharepoint@ installation.
 2. Navigate to the Control Panel &rarr; *Configuration* &rarr; *Gogo Shell*.
 3. Execute `help` to view all the available commands.
 The sample Gogo shell command is listed.